Singh-Shivani/Hamilton_Flare/README.md

   6. Follow the code written for ``` flare_actor``` in ``` lib/main.dart``` file.

-  7. And it's done!
-You have your realtime graphic animation working in your flutter app.
+  7. And it's done!👏 You have your realtime graphic animation working in your flutter app.🥳